TechSckoolByVijay/killercoda-scenarios/s01l03-file-creation/step3.md

 ---

-## 🔍 Question 2: Count and Analyze File Properties
+## 🔍 Practice Exercise 2: Count and Analyze File Properties

 Let's gather statistics about your files.
 This is like getting a file's vital signs: